alirezanet/Gridify/docs/guide/entity-framework.md

 # Entity Framework

+## Gridify.EntityFramework Package

 The `Gridify.EntityFramework` package has two additional `GridifyAsync()` and `GridifyQueryableAsync()` methods.

-## Enableing compatibility layer
+## Compatibility layer

-If you want to use gridify with Entity Framework, you should enable the compatibility layer.
+If you want to use gridify with Entity Framework, you should enable the compatibility layer:

 ``` csharp
 GridifyGlobalConfiguration.EnableEntityFrameworkCompatibilityLayer();